-Here are my recommendations for the best road trips in the state of Washington:
+Here are some recommendations for the best road trips in the state of Washington.

 Washington State is home to diverse landscapes, from rugged coast to mountain forests to pastoral farmland.
 You'll get to experience all of these things, and more, by traveling the Cascade Loop.
 The 440-mile route follows Highway 2 through Leavenworth to Wenatchee, where you'll turn north and follow Highway 97, passing through Chelan before you veer eastward.
 The Cascade Loop then takes you through Methow Valley and back over the Cascade Mountains via the North Cascades Highway.
 The big loop road trip then passes through Skagit Valley and along Whidbey Island.
 All of these places are fun destinations in their own right.
 Combining them in a Cascade Loop road trip makes for a memorable Washington vacation.
 This one is best if you allow plenty of time to stop and explore, or even add in a night or two along the way.

 This road trip takes you around Washington's Olympic Peninsula and Olympic National Park.
 The primary route, most of which follows Highway 101, is just over 300 miles.
 Side excursions will take you to such don't-miss destinations as Port Townsend and Cape Flattery.
 You'll definitely want to explore one or more sections of Olympic National Park; Hurricane Ridge (south of Port Angeles) and the Hoh Rain Forest (south and east of Forks) are two highly recommended examples.
 This road trip can be done in a couple days, but there's so much to see and do it could take weeks to fully experience.
 This is one of those Washington State road trips that you'll want to do over and over again, whenever opportunity allows, and each time you'll be able to see something new.